danielbeach/reepicheep/README.md

 `reepicheep` notifies a person(s) via `SMS` text message using a `twillio` account.
-Many complex treatment plans for those with cancer and other problems require various medications taken at all various times of the day, and various days during long cycle periods.
+Many complex treatment plans for those with cancer and other problems require various medications taken at all various times of the day, and on various days during long cycle periods.

-It is very challenging to manage these pills via classic "pill dispensers," as even this can be challenging and error prone when filling the pill dispensers and its easy to forget with a busy life.
+It is very challenging to manage these pills via classic "pill dispensers," as even this can be challenging and error-prone when filling the pill dispensers and it is easy to forget with a busy life.

 #### Configuration